tengrommel/example/go-design-pattern/readme.md

 Talking about Creational design patterns, it looks pretty semantic to have a Builder design pattern.
 The Builder pattern helps us construct complex objects without directly instantiating their struct, or writing the logic they require.

+# Factory method
+> delegating the creation of different types of payments

+## objectives

+- Delegating the creation of new instances of structures to a different part of the program
+- Working at the interface level instead of with concrete implementations
+- Grouping families of objects to obtain a family object creator